DAVIDS4A/Doctor-Winter/README.md

 A Winter Illness Diagnosis Expert System
 # Description:

 Doctor Winter is a Prolog-based expert system designed to assist users in identifying common winter illnesses based on input symptoms, age, allergies, and current medications.
 The system employs a database of symptoms, associated illnesses, and recommended medications to provide accurate diagnoses.
 # Features:

 Symptom-Based Diagnosis: Users input their symptoms to receive accurate illness identification.
 Consideration of Personal Factors: Age, allergies, and current medications are taken into account for tailored diagnosis recommendations.
 Specific Medication Suggestions: Doctor Winter offers precise medication suggestions for diagnosed illnesses.
+# Overview

-# Overview -This program calculates public transport routes between stations based on predefined schedules and stops.
+This program calculates public transport routes between stations based on predefined schedules and stops.
 # Prerequisites

 •	Prolog installed on your system.
 Download Prolog
 # Running the Program

 Clone the Repository:
 git clone https://github.com/DAVIDS4A/Doctor-Winter.git
 Navigate to the Directory